RishabhCodeLab/Netflix-Recommender-System/README.md

 **Data source -**: All required data for this project is available in a data folder.

 **To start this project, we have to create a virtual environment of Python from scratch in Anaconda Command Prompt and install all necessary libraries in that environment, including the Surprise library.
-So we have to follow some steps to create a virtual environment**
+So we have to follow some steps to create a virtual environment -**